When a person is not a consumer

 Definition of consumer: Sec2(i) (d) consumer means a purchaser or buyer of thing Acc.
 To this definition, the following person is a consumer.

-A person who buys goods for a consideration which has been paid or promised or partly promised or partly paid.
+A person who buys goods for a consideration that has been paid or promised or partly promised or partly paid.

 In the form of offered payment or payment later